Grace Rosario Perkins

 Grace Rosario Perkins (b.
-1986) is a multidisciplinary artist whose works explore the intersections of her identities of gender, being queer, and have Native American ancestry.
+1986) is a multidisciplinary artist whose works explore the intersections of her Native American, queer and gender identities.
 She currently lives and works in Albuquerque, New Mexico.
 Although she is primarily a painter, Perkins also creates in other mediums, including video installations and masks.
 Perkins has been nominated for a San Francisco Museum of Modern Art (SFMoMA) Society for the Encouragement of Contemporary Art Award, a United States Arts Fellowship, a Tosa Studio Award, and a Liquitex Painter’s Residency.
 As well as her solo work, Perkins is a member of the Black Salt Collective.

 Early life and education

 Perkins was born in Santa Fe, New Mexico, in 1986.
 Her mother is Navajo and her father is Pima, or Diné/Akimel O’odham.
 Perkins was raised in Oakland, around the Gila River, and in the Navajo Nation.
 Perkins received her General Education Development (GED) certificate before studying Art History at Mills College at Northeastern University, in Oakland.